 Types of Dental Implants

 John P. Goodman, D.D.S. will help determine the most appropriate restorative dentistry treatment for you based on the amount of space to be filled, the portion of remaining bone in the treatment area, and your individual input.

 Dr. Goodman discusses the benefits of dental implants, including their longevity, stability, and ability to blend seamlessly with natural teeth.
 He also addresses the evolution of dental implants and how they have transformed the way smiles are reconstructed.
 If you are ready to discuss a viable solution for tooth loss, contact our Kansas City dentist today!View More

 Placing Dental Implants

 The procedure for placing dental implants is more involved than other restorative treatments, and is handled carefully by our Kansas City dentist and a specialized oral surgeon.
 Of course, the process varies slightly depending on the type of implant restoration elected.
-It basically consists of the following three stages:
+Additionally, some patients may first require bone grafting to strengthen the jaw before implants are placed.
+Once a healthy foundation is achieved, the treatment basically consists of the following three stages: